nowrinmohamed25/SI507-Parkinsons/README.md

     Data visualization and Interaction:

     The graph is plotted using networkx library for the number of nodes the user wants to display.
-Please note that the database is huge so giving a higher value might give a proper visualization.
+Please note that the database is huge so giving a higher value might not give a proper visualization.
 Try giving any number between 5 and 10 to visualize the graph properly.

      A command line user interface set up is done which asks several questions to the user and depending on the input, the data is retrieved and displayed.
 For example,